coursehero/theia/README.md

 Theia is a framework for building, rendering, and caching React applications.

 Theia was created to enable React server side rendering for backends not written in Node.
-Currently, there is just one client SDK (for PHP), but creating one for any language should be straightforward.
+Currently, there is just one rendering client (for PHP), but creating one for any language should be straightforward.

 Theia attempts to be plugin friendly.
 Inspired by Webpack, and powered by Webpack's [tapable package](https://github.com/webpack/tapable).